llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 `L` comprises one implicit location description `IL`. `IL` specifies implicit location storage `ILS` and offset 0. `ILS` has value `V2 >> V1` and size `bitsizeof(T)`.
-If `T` is an unsigned integral type then the result is filled with 0 bits.
-If `T` is a signed integral type then the result is filled with the sign bit of `V1`.
+If `T` is an unsigned integral type, then the result is filled with 0 bits.
+If `T` is a signed integral type, then the result is filled with the sign bit of `V1`.

-If `T` is not an integral type the expression is not well-formed.
+If `T` is not an integral type, then the expression is not well-formed.

 #### `DIOpShl`